rgeshay/GeshayPortfolio/finalpart1.md

 ![image](https://user-images.githubusercontent.com/123282392/218601395-7e835af7-bcc4-4796-b522-f2efb20cd8b1.png)

 Part 5: Call to Action
   -  What the audience can do to help international organizations supporting women in vulnerable countries (e.g. unwomen, etc)

+## Method & Medium

+I plan to complete this story using Shorthand.
+After the in-class demonstrating, I find the inclusion of animations (e.g. fade-ins) and photos to be very compelling.
+I think using these visual techniques will strengthen my data story.
+Using this method, I can also embed videos from unwomen.org or some similar source that is compelling for the Call to Action section.